How Can You Identify Your Internet-Facing Applications?

 How do certain services and data contribute to these goals?

 How would the compromise of particular services or data undermine these goals?

 This exercise will not only help you to identify and prioritize key assets but will also open a communication channel with other groups not usually involved in ensuring software security.
 Both of these achievements will make security projects now and in the future go more smoothly than ever, thanks to that improved communication.

 2. Know your team

-Once you have the assets you would like to investigate, find your organization’s Network Engineer.
-They can help you answer various questions such as:
+Once you have a picture of your asset categories and priorities, find your organization’s Network Engineer.
+They can help you answer important questions, including: